Set signed cookies using a custom policy - Amazon CloudFront

 5. Include the resulting value in your Set-Cookie header after CloudFront-Policy=.

 6. Create a signature for the Set-Cookie header for CloudFront-Signature by hashing, signing, and base64-encoding the policy statement.
-For more information, see Creating a signature for a signed cookie that uses a custom policy.
+For more information, see Create a signature for a signed cookie that uses a custom policy.

 Values that you specify in the policy statement for a custom policy for signed cookies